davbeck/davbeck.github.io/_posts/2019-06-11-digging-deeper-into-the-swift-behind-swiftui.md

 How does this work?
 I don't know. `State` does conform to a protocol, [`BindingConvertible`](https://developer.apple.com/documentation/swiftui/bindingconvertible), but how this gets translated into a `Binding` is a mystery to me.
 It's behavior kind of reminds me of [_ObjectiveCBridgeable](https://swiftdoc.org/v1.2/protocol/_objectivecbridgeable/), but there might be a less magical explenation.

+### 6/14/19 Update

+Turns out this is implimented using a [wrapperValue](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-wrappers.md#delegating-access-to-the-storage-property).
+Property wrappers can optionally change what gets returned when you call the wrapper.
+I really do not like this part of the proposal (and it seems others in Swift Evolution agree).
+I can't think of another use for it outside of SwiftUI and it is very confusing IMHO.
+It of course makes the demos of SwiftUI cleaner, but at the cost of making them harder to understand.

 ## Generated initializers and wrappers

 Speaking of init params, let's define our own views with bindings: